 Refer to Policy sets 6.4, 7.1, 7.2, 7.4, 13.1.
 Refer to Rule sections 16.3, 16.10, 17.1, 18.9, 18.10, 18.12, 18.13, 18.14.

-- 6.2.3.1 To allow infill development of existing allotments in the serviced townships that have an urban zoning as a means of minimising encroachment on the most versatile land in the District. - To permit enable smaller residential lot sizes in the townships of Motueka, Richmond.
+6.2.3.1 To allow infill development of existing allotments in the serviced townships that have an urban zoning as a means of minimising encroachment on the most versatile land in the District.

-Brightwater, and part of Mapua.
+6.2.3.2 To permit enable smaller residential lot sizes in the townships of Motueka, Richmond Brightwater, and part of Mapua.

-Op 1/15 - 6.2.3.2A To encourage and promote medium density development that achieves a high standard of amenity in areas specified on the planning maps as the Richmond South, Richmond West, Brightwater, Mapua Special and Richmond Intensive development areas and the Motueka West Compact Density Residential Area.
+6.2.3.2A To encourage and promote medium density development that achieves a high standard of amenity in areas specified on the planning maps as the Richmond South, Richmond West, Brightwater, Mapua Special and Richmond Intensive development areas and the Motueka West Compact Density Residential Area.

+- 6.2.3.2B

-- 6.2.3.2B To ensure efficient land use in the Brightwater Development Area by requiring subdivisions that result in a variety of lot sizes, including higher density housing options. - 6.2.3.3 To minimise the loss of land of high productive value in allowing for further urban development, while having regard to: - (a) the efficient use of resources, including land, infrastructure, and energy; - (b) the quality of the urban environment.
+To ensure efficient land use in the Brightwater Development Area by requiring subdivisions that result in increased and varied housing densities and types a variety of lot sizes, including higher density housing options. - 6.2.3.3 To minimise the loss of land of high productive value in allowing for further urban development, while having regard to: - (a) the efficient use of resources, including land, infrastructure, and energy; - (b) the quality of the urban environment.